 How Does Your Credit Score Affect Home Buying?

-In the U.S., there are three credit bureaus (Equifax, Experian and TransUnion).
-These companies store and continually update consumers credit history.
-Even though all three have their own credit scores for each consumer, they can all be slightly different from on another.
+In the U.S., there are three credit bureaus (Equifax, Experian, and TransUnion).
+These companies store and continually update consumers' credit history.
+Even though all three have their own credit scores for each consumer, they can all be slightly different from one another.
 As a result, most mortgage lenders use the FICO® score, which is the same score from all three reporting companies.
 FICO® scores range from 300 to 850, with 850 being the best.